itsathena/kaizen-habit-tracker/README.md

 # kaizen-habit-tracker
-A minimalist habit tracker with GitHub-style heat-maps, streak tracking, and local backup/restore.
-Built with vanilla HTML, CSS, and JavaScript.
+A lightweight habit tracking web app with GitHub-style heatmaps, streak calculations with Authentication and cloud persistence.
+Built using vanilla HTML, CSS, and JavaScript.